 Ed Harcourt(-Smith) is a British singer-songwriter working at the poppier end of the spectrum, whose fifth non-compilation album, 2010's Lustre, is, frankly, a drippy piece of fluff.
 I've no doubt that his meaningful lyrics are, y'know, meaningful, but the music is the limpest pile of old dross I've had to endure since the last one.
 No, there are no best tracks.
 Harcourt supposedly plays Mellotron, but the smoother-than-smooth flutes on Haywired ain't foolin' no-one.
 Do I need to tell you anything else to convince you to avoid this?
 Let's hope not.

-Hardcore Superstar are a trashy hard rock outfit from Sweden who, going by their fifth, eponymous album, from 2005, have an ear for a tune and the sense not to go the full Jovi/Leppard route.
+Hardcore Superstar are a trashy hard rock outfit from Sweden who, going by their fifth, eponymous album, have an ear for a tune and the sense not to go the full Jovi/Leppard route.
 By all rights, I really shouldn't like this stuff, but after listening to a raft of terrible indie or sensitive singer-songwriter efforts, a blast of joyous, memorable rock kind of hits the spot; there's an awful lot worse around than this, let me tell you.
 Highlights?
 Ridiculous opener Kick On The Upperclass (the closest the band gets to a political statement), the propulsive rock'n'roll of Last Forever, We Don't Celebrate Sundays...
 The more I think about it, the more I realise that there's little to dislike about this, ludicrous though it is.
 Anders Ehlin plays samplotron; a choir swell before the riff kicks in on Kick On The Upperclass and a polyphonic flute part on the album's sole (sort of) ballad, closer Standin' On The Verge.
 Frankly, you've probably got to appreciate the collected works of AC/DC, Y&T and The Scorpions to get much out of Hardcore Superstar, but should your collection contain releases by those very bands, this gets a cautious PM thumbs-up.

-John Wesley Harding's 1998's Awake is perfectly good at what it does, if a touch unexciting; I suspect the best was yet to come in his discography.
+John Wesley Harding's Awake is perfectly good at what it does, if a touch unexciting; it seems the best was yet to come in his discography.
 Better tracks include 'proper' opener Your Ghost (Don't Scare Me No More) and I'm Staying Here (And I'm Not Buying A Gun), but the slightly overlong album could probably have lost a couple of tracks along the way.
 The recent expanded version adds another five, including Wreck On The Highway, a live duet with none other than Bruce Springsteen.
 Harding plays samplotron, with a faint string part on Poor Heart.

 Daniel G. Harmann's The Lake Effect is a terribly sad album, both in its (better) acoustic numbers and its (not better) overlong electric ones, somewhere between indie and post-rock.
 This nearly got **½, but finally ground half a star off for excess tedium.
 Graig Markel's 'Mellotron' on Ghosts Of The New Harbor?
 Well, it's a keyboard instrument, but that's about as far as it goes.